LudwigZeller/DUNE/00_DOC/DUNE_Code_Structure_Norms.md

 ---
 ## **3. Section Division**
 Almost all files have something to #include or #define; something to typedef and declare or intialize.
-It is good practice to divide these into "sections", at least visually.
+It is good practice to visually subdivide these into "sections".

 This can be good for readability for humans.
 ```